 “Windows Phone 8 is a significant improvement,” said Al Hilwa, an analyst at IDC.
 “It brings the capabilities up to par with Android.
 The question of whether this pace of research and development is fast enough remains, because of the sheer velocity with which Android is moving.”

-Android was the smartphone market leader in the first quarter, with a 59 percent share, and Apple (AAPL) followed with 23 percent, IDC said.
+Android was the smartphone market leader in the first quarter, with a 59 percent share, and Apple (AAPL:US) followed with 23 percent, IDC said.
 Symbian software from Nokia Oyj (NOK1V), the Finnish handset maker Microsoft teamed up with last year to create new smartphones running Windows, trailed in third place with a 6.8 percent slice.

 The new software comes as Nokia, Microsoft’s closest ally in the smartphone market, faces mounting losses and debt downgrades as it tries to remake its business around Windows Phone.
 Handsets with the new software will be made by Nokia, as well as Huawei Technologies Co., HTC Corp. and Samsung Electronics Co.